Given that angle wzy is in standard position and its terminal sid... | Study Prep in Pearson+

 Multiple Choice

-Given that angle is in standard position and its terminal side passes through the point , what is the measure of angle in degrees?
+Given that angle is in standard position and its terminal side passes through the point , what is the measure of angle to the nearest tenth of a degree?

 A